-- 8. Turn the gas control rod counterclockwise 🕢 to "ON". - 9.
-Set the thermostat to the desired setting. - 2.
-With the key, depress the control rod slightly and turn clockwise to "OFF".
+- 8. Turn the gas control rod counterclockwise 🏈 to "ON". - 9.
+Set the thermostat to the desired setting.

 Operating Your Furnace

 Operating the Furnace

 Always follow the instructions located beneath the furnace grille when lighting the pilot.
 To set the thermostat, turn the temperature selector to the highest setting until the heated area reaches the desired temperature, then move the selector slowly toward a lower setting until the furnace control cycles off the burner.
 At this setting, the furnace should cycle on and off as required to maintain the desired temperature.